UdaniSoo/Cucumber-with-Java/README.md

 - Page Factory is an optimized way to create object repository in POM concept.
 - AjaxElementLocatorFactory is a lazy load concept in Page Factory pattern to identify WebElements only when they are used in any operation.

+# Naveen Automation Labs

+## Cucumber - jvm (BDD Framework) with Selenium WebDriver - Part 1

+BDD - Behaviour Driven Development
+This means that you are defining the behaviour of the use case.
+This behaviour can be write in simple english like language called Gherkin language.

+## Projet creation

+Create a Maven project
+- aparchi quick format
+Add dependencies to the pom.xml
+Download ChromeDriver.exe
+Delete the auto creates packages under srs/main and and srs/test Create new package under srs/main called features Create a file login.feature under features package install natural pulgin from the marketplace.